All things considered, running is a pretty low-impact sport on the environment. But there are a few glaring exceptions.

 Increasingly, races are going waste or cup free.

-For example, race series Vacation Races (who do races in Yosemite and other National Parks) are cup free, providing runners a collapsible cup to carry.
+For example, race series Vacation Races (who do races near Yosemite and other National Parks) are cup free, providing runners a collapsible cup to carry.

 Absolutely No Littering!!

 At a race, if you grab a paper cup, throw it in the trash (or at least do your best to get it near a trash bin in the vicinity of the aid station).
 Don’t carry a cup a mile down the road and randomly throw it by the side of the road.

 This is a two-fer – you are being nice to the environment and race volunteers.
 Don’t make them walk the entire course to make sure all of your trash is accounted for.

 In short, properly dispose of any trash that you generate on the run.
 Gel wrappers, kleenex, other food wrappers.

 Bonus karma points for picking up other trash you come across, especially gel packs.
 Dropped gel packs are an unmistakable sign that runners have been on the path and littered!

 There is a new running fad in Scandinavia called ‘plogging’ – picking up trash on the run.
 While I haven’t yet plogged, I very often walk by the start area of the Oakland Marathon.
 It’s nearly a month after race day and I’m still picking up empty gel packs from race day on my walks.

 That’s kinda like plogging, right?